12 Most Valuable Coins Known To Us [As Of 2023]

 Price: $4 million

-Often referred to as the “King of South African Coins,” the Single 9 Pond is a unique piece produced during the South African War of independence, fought between 1899 and 1902.
+Often called the “King of South African Coins,” the Single 9 Pond is a one-of-a-kind coin minted during the South African War of Independence, which took place between 1899 and 1902.

-After the outbreak of war, the President of South African Republic Paul Kruger ordered minting of new gold coins to support the economy.
-However, due to the lack of new (coin) die, the authorities make use of existing 1898 die.
-A ‘9’ on coin’s obverse was additionally engraved to indicate 1899 production.
+As the war began, President Paul Kruger of the South African Republic ordered the minting of new gold coins to stabilize the economy.
+However, due to the lack of new coin dies, the authorities repurposed an existing 1898 die.
+To signify the 1899 production, a ‘9’ was engraved on the coin’s obverse.

 7. Bust Dollar – Class I